shahoob/arcadia-index/backend/CONTRIBUTING.md

 - [insomnia](https://github.com/Kong/insomnia/)

 ### Environment
 At runtime, arcadia's backend will source environment variables to influence it's behavior.
 The simplest way to set these during development is to write them into a file named `.env`.
-A documented sample file is made available, so a quick way to get started is to use it by running `cp .env.sample .env`.
+A documented sample file is made available, so a quick way to get started is to use it by running `cp .env.example .env`.

 ### Database